-It's also important to keep records of BMP installation, implementation, site, when construction activities cease (temporarily or permanently), and when a site is temporarily or permanently stabilized.
+It's also important to keep records of BMP installation, implementation, and maintenance.
+Keep track of major grading activities that occur on the site, when construction activities cease (temporarily or permanently), and when a site is temporarily or permanently stabilized.